tomvit/dms-collector/README.md

                      [--connect <u/p>] --table <tablename>
                      [--filter <python-expression>]
                      [--exclude <field1,field2,...>]
-                     [--include <field1,field2,...>] [--printheader]
+                     [--include <field1,field2,...>] [--noheader]
-                     [--noheader] [--origheader] [--fieldstags]
-                     [--timeformat <format>] [--datetimefield <name>]
+                     [--origheader] [--timeformat <format>]
-                     [--timezonefield <name>]
+                     [--datetimefield <name>] [--timezonefield <name>]
+                     [--nostrinquotes] [--nodelayadjust] [--fieldstags]
+                     [--printheader]

 Weblogic DMS Spy table metric collector

 optional arguments:
-  -h, --help            show this help message and exit --count <num>         Number of runs the data will be retrieved from DMS --delay <seconds>     Delay in seconds between runs --adminurl <url>      Weblogic Admin server url where DMS Spy app us running --connect <u/p>       username/password to login to DMS Spy --table <tablename>   Name of a valid DMS table which data to be retrieved --filter <python-expression>
+  -h, --help            show this help message and exit --count <num>         number of runs the data will be retrieved from DMS --delay <seconds>     delay in seconds between runs --adminurl <url>      Weblogic admin server url where DMS Spy app us running --connect <u/p>       username/password to login to DMS Spy --table <tablename>   name of a valid DMS table which data to be retrieved --filter <python-expression>
-                        A condition that has to hold true for a row to be included in the output.
+                        a condition that has to hold true for a row to be included in the output --exclude <field1,field2,...>
-  --exclude <field1,field2,...>
-                        List of header fiedls to be excluded from the output --include <field1,field2,...>
+                        list of header fiedls to be excluded from the output --include <field1,field2,...>
-                        List of header fiedls to be included in the output.
-                        All fields are included by default.
-  --printheader         Print the table header and exit --noheader            Suppress header in the output --origheader          Use original header in the output, no normalization --fieldstags          Print only header's fields and tags and exit --timeformat <format>
+                        list of header fiedls to be included in the output (all fields are included by default) --noheader            suppress header in the output --origheader          use original header in the output, no normalization --timeformat <format>
                         Python time format for datetime field (default is '%y-%m-%d %H:%M:%S')